Are Salary Advance Schemes Just Another Debt Trap?

 What Did the FCA Say About Salary Advance Schemes?

-The FCA recognised that ESAS can offer benefits to customers by saying they can be a convenient way for employees to access emergency funds.
+The FCA recognised that ESAS could offer benefits to customers by saying they can be a convenient way for employees to access emergency funds.

 But in a statement, the FCA further warned that accessing an ESAS can lead to the same problems that mismanaging a payday loan can present: